TIMMYG Studios

 Discord Authentication (Optional)

-You can enable Discord OAuth to authenticate dispatchers instead of using the NAC ID password system.
+Enable Discord OAuth instead of the NAC ID password system.

 server/.env